AlexandrZloy/player-communication/README.md

 Everything what is not clearly specified is to be decided by developer.
 Everything what is specified is a hard requirement.
 Please focus on design and not on technology, the technology should be the simplest possible that is achieving the target.
 The focus of the exercise is to deliver the cleanest and clearest design that you can achieve (and the system has to be functional).

+## Execution
+### Verifying fulfillment of the requirement No. 5
+Execute test cases with Maven:
+>mvn test

+In the console log you can see the result of Players communication.

+### Verifying fulfillment of the requirement No. 7
+Build package with Maven:
+>mvn package -Dmaven.test.skip=true

+Then execute the shell script:
+>./launch.sh

+In the console log you can see the result of Players communication.
+After the execution finishes, press ENTER key to exit.